libpd/pd-for-ios/PdTest01/ReadMe.txt

 e.g.
    	pdAudio = [[PdAudio alloc] initWithSampleRate:44100.0 andTicksPerBuffer:64 andNumberOfInputChannels:2 andNumberOfOutputChannels:2];

-PdBase provides an interface to PdLib through + class methods.
+PdBase provides an interface to Libpd through + class methods.
-These methods are analogous the PdLib Java API http://gitorious.org/pdlib/pages/Libpd
+These methods are analogous the Libpd Java API http://gitorious.org/Pdlib/pages/Libpd

 PdBase shouldn't be explicitly instantiated as an object.
 Just make sure you add the class to your app project by adding the source files.